 - Plan ahead.
 Being a pantser is all well and good, but it helps to have at least a vague idea of what you want to write going in to NaNo.

 - Set yourself small goals and then reward yourself when you make them.

-- Try not to get distracted by other things like television shows, or books.
+- Try not to get distracted by other things like television shows, books, or the internet.
 Use them as rewards for making your goals.